 Step 6: Test Scores

 The College Entrance Examination Board Scholastic Achievement Test (SAT) and/or the American College Test (ACT) are not required for transfer admission.
-However, if English is your second language, you must submit test scores from TOEFL or IELTS exams by March 1 (detailed instructions are included in Step 2 of Admission Procedures and Deadlines for International Students).
+However, if English is your second language, you must submit test scores from TOEFL or IELTS exams along with your application (detailed instructions are included in Step 2 of Admission Procedures and Deadlines for International Students).

 Your portfolio is considered one of the most important requirements in the admission decision.
-Your artwork reflects your visual sensitivity, your intellectual curiosity and creativity, and your motivation and self-discipline.
 For transfer students, the portfolio is also used to evaluate your post-secondary art experiences in order to determine equivalency to MICA coursework.

 Students have the option of submitting their portfolios online (whether submitting an online or paper application) or by mailing a CD/DVD with their paper application.